I’ve wanted to visit Berlin ever since I was a young child, and last month I finally got to tick it off my Fifty before Fifty list.

 Top Tip: When you buy your ticket or travel card, don’t forget to validate it before you use it.
 Your ticket isn’t valid for travel without this, and if a ticket inspector asks to see your ticket you could be facing a large fine!

 The U2 line took us to Bülowstraße, and our hotel was literally just outside the station.
-I had booked us into the Novum Hotel Centrum City B hotel, for a number of reasons.
+I had booked us into the Novum Hotel Centrum City B hotel – click here to check prices*.
 Its location means that you are just a few stops away from most of the major landmarks in Berlin.
 It also has family rooms which will sleep up to 5 people in standard beds.
 Our 3-bed room cost just £45 per night, so the price was attractive too.

 When we got there, we found that the hotel is clean and the beds are comfortable, and there’s free WiFi in the rooms.
 The decor is a little basic – there was woodchip wallpaper in our room – and our view wasn’t wonderful.
 I wouldn’t book it for a special weekend, but if what you are after is a well-priced place to rest your head at the end of the day, it’s not a bad option.